igrafx/miningkafka/howto.md

 * **value.converter.schema.registry.url**: URL for the Kafka Schema Registry.

 For more information on regular expressions used in **threshold.valuePattern**, refer to [this regex guide](https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285).

-### Offset Management

-Offset management is handled in the code by the **PartitionTracker** class.
-Each partition of a topic specified in the **topics** property has an associated **PartitionTracker**, ensuring that **aggregation is only performed on data coming from the same partition**.

-The **PartitionTracker** maintains and uses three types of offsets:

-* **Processed Offset**: Tracks the offset of the most recent record received for the relevant partition.
-This is managed by the `Put` function within the `AggregationSinkTask`.
-* **Flushed Offset**: Represents the offset of the latest record that has been sent, along with its aggregation, to the Kafka topic defined by **topicOut**.
-* **Commit Offset**: Refers to the offset of the last record that was flushed and has had its offset committed to Kafka.
-Once a record's offset is committed, it will not be reprocessed, even in cases of task error or rebalance.

-Here’s how these offsets are managed in practice:

-When a new `SinkRecord` arrives in the `Put` function of `AggregationSinkTask`, its offset is processed.
-Once a threshold (such as element count, value pattern, timeout, or retention) is met, the aggregation, including the record, is sent to Kafka, and the record’s offset is marked as flushed.
-When the `preCommit` method is triggered in `AggregationSinkTask`, all flushed offsets across each partition are committed, provided they weren’t already.

-**At least once** delivery is guaranteed, meaning a record is considered fully processed only when its offset is committed.
-Any record with a processed or flushed (but uncommitted) offset may be received again by the connector if a task failure or rebalance occurs.
-This ensures that a record, even if already flushed, could be reprocessed and sent again to Kafka under failure scenarios.

-This design ensures a reliable **at least once** delivery model.

 ### AVRO